unravelin/gcb2gh/README.md

   of the same name.

-If you built your gcb2gh image to a different project or gcr.io host, be sure that the last line is pointing to the correct place.
+If you built your gcb2gh image to a different project or gcr.io host, be sure that the last line is pointing to the correct image.

+Placing the gcb2gh step at the end ensures we don't cause other steps to wait while the gcb2gh Docker image is downloaded.

 ```yaml
 availableSecrets: